By Emily Morse

 Women-only travel also allows women to create strong bonds with other women.
 After three, seven or even ten days alone in the wilderness with a group of women, friendships will quickly solidify.

-Hamilton believes the arctic is a place everyone should visit.
+Hamilton believes the Arctic is a place everyone should visit.
 “It’s a real cliché but there is magic and mystery in the Yukon.
 It’s diverse in what we can offer.
 It’s a playground.
-A gem of a natural beauty.
+A gem of natural beauty.
 People just have to come.

 There are clear skies with wonderful stars, a night sky with a full moon, stars and the northern lights.”

 Experiencing nights such as these after days of learning new canoeing or hiking skills is the perfect way to build lifelong friendships.
 There is no television or internet to distract.
 Entertainment is derived from the landscape and one other’s company.